This article originally ran in June of 2014.

-Star Trek: The Original Series presented viewers with a wide array of stunningly gorgeous women, but when the debate boils down to “Who was the most beautiful TOS guest star of all?,” Sherry Jackson almost always finishes in the top three and often comes in at #1.
-Jackson played the android Andrea in “What Are Little Girls Made Of?,” in which she sported a gravity-defying outfit, kissed Captain Kirk and earned her place in Trek history; click on the link to watch the episode.
+Sherry Jackson played the android Andrea in “What Are Little Girls Made Of?,” in which she sported a gravity-defying outfit, kissed Captain Kirk and earned her place in Trek history.
 However, Star Trek was but one credit in her career.
 Jackson also co-starred as a regular on the sitcom Make Room for Daddy and appeared in memorable episodes of Twilight Zone, Lost in Space, Batman, The Wild Wild West, The Incredible Hulk, Charlie’s Angels, Fantasy Island and CHiPs.

 Jackson is retired these days, but still makes the occasional autograph show and convention appearance.
-She’s scheduled to attend Creation Entertainment’s Official Star Trek Convention in Las Vegas, which will run from July 31-August 3.
-In advance of that event, Jackson agreed to chat by telephone about her Trek experience, her career and her life today.
+In advance of her appearance at Star Trek Las Vegas 2014, Jackson agreed to chat by telephone about her Trek experience, her career and her life today.

 Go all the way back.
 You’d done an episode of Gene Roddenberry’s pre-Trek series, The Lieutenant.
 Did that have any impact on you winning your role on Star Trek?